-The Asset Manager sources data on PAIs from third-party providers includes MSCI, Refinitiv, Upright Project, Sustainalytics and RepRisk.
+LGT CP sources data on PAIs from third-party providers includes MSCI, Refinitiv, Upright Project, Sustainalytics and RepRisk.
 For any given indicator, multiple data sources may be used.
 For each indicator, third-party providers are selected based on a data quality assessment.

-The Asset Manager applies various measures to control the data quality, all data sources are assessed on an ongoing basis for data quality, coverage and other attributes.
+LGT CP applies various measures to control the data quality, all data sources are assessed on an ongoing basis for data quality, coverage and other attributes.
 Despite all the checks, the data quality and availability of the data relating to the PAIs remain limited and can constrain our ability to undertake quantitative analysis of the PAIs.
 This issue can be particularly pronounced for private companies, smaller companies or companies in emerging markets.
-The Asset Manager continuously strives to improve the data coverage.
+LGT CP continuously strives to improve the data coverage.
+The data coverage is slightly improved with the use of industry proxies to a limited extend for the total GHG emissions, carbon footprint and GHG intensity PAIs.
+Additionally, industry proxies are partially used for the calculation of the hazardous waste ratio and unadjusted gender pay gap.

-4. Engagement policies
+Engagement policies

-Pursuing engagements and active ownership are a vital part of the Asset Manager's investment approach, representing one of four pillars to integrate environmental, social and governance ("ESG") considerations into the investment process.
+Pursuing engagements and active ownership are a vital part of LGT CP's investment approach, representing one of four pillars to integrate environmental, social and governance ("ESG") considerations into the investment process.
 It is our responsibility as sustainable investors to use our position to try to influence the behaviors of companies to act in the most favorable way for society, investors, and other relevant stakeholders.

 Engaging in dialogue with companies on ESG matters has been part of our investment process since 2009.
-To enable us to better consolidate and track engagement activities the Asset Manager integrated a proprietary engagement tool into our ESG rating system in 2020.
-As tools and processes have evolved, the Asset Manager continues to enhance how engagement is conducted and monitors engagement.
+To enable us to better consolidate and track engagement activities LGT CP integrated a proprietary engagement tool into our ESG rating system in 2020.
+As tools and processes have evolved, LGT CP continues to enhance how engagement is conducted and monitors engagement.
 Our engagement efforts today have an outcome-orientated focus which is measurable and traceable.

-Certain principal adverse impact (PAI) indicators are considered as part of the Asset Manager's approach to active ownership.
+Certain principal adverse impact (PAI) indicators are considered as part of LGT CP's approach to active ownership.
 Such indicators include greenhouse gas emissions, biodiversity, water, waste, and social and employee matters.
 Investors may refer to Table B for more details on principal adverse impact (PAI) indicators considered in our approach.

-Our approach to active ownership for sustainable strategies and private equity Engagement work spans various types of activities, including:
+Our approach to active ownership for sustainable strategies and private equity

+Engagement work spans various types of activities, including:

-- Direct dialogue with companies on topics relating to several PAI indicators; - Proactive engagement to drive positive change and measurable outcomes; - Research related engagement; - Investor collaborations; - Reactive engagement i.e., systematic monitoring of news flow on investee companies; - Proxy voting in equity investments; - Dialogue with Private Equity managers on ESG topics; - Dialogue with equity sponsors and/or investee companies and annual ESG campaign feedback to portfolio in debt investments; and - Promoting green and social financing in fixed income investments.
+- Direct dialogue with companies on topics relating to several PAI indicators; - Proactive engagement to drive positive change and measurable outcomes; - · Research related engagement; - · Investor collaborations; - Reactive engagement i.e., systematic monitoring of news flow on investee companies; - · Proxy voting in equity investments; - Dialogue with Private Equity managers on ESG topics; - Dialogue with equity sponsors and/or investee companies and annual ESG campaign feedback to portfolio in debt investments; and - Promoting green and social financing in fixed income investments.